-But, savvier commercial roofers are now placing a greater emphasis on leveraging new technology, like aerial maps, data platforms, and real-time storm and hail reports.
+But, savvier commercial roofers are now placing a greater emphasis on leveraging new technology, like aerial maps, property intelligence, and real-time storm and hail reports.

-Find Storm and Hail Damage Leads with Reonomy
+Connect with Storm and Hail Damage Leads using Reonomy

-For instance, a tornado report won’t do roofers much good in New England, as tornados are few and far between in that region, of course.
+For instance, a tornado report won’t do roofers much good in New England, whereas snow reports won’t be of much help to Floridians.

 In addition to providing live weather radar, watches and warnings, the reporting system offers ground-based storm spotter reports.
 The reports are interactive and easy to use.

 Roofers can zoom in to the street and/or rooftop level in order to view satellite, road and combo views of their target markets.

 Storm chasers will appreciate the ability to track their GIS location live on the map, which allows them to be close by, ready to respond to storm damage as soon as it occurs.